-A presentation on standing for council will be given in Whataitai/room 16.11, Level 16, Wellington City Council offices at 113 The Terrace at 5.30pm on Tuesday, 19 July 2022.
-Items to be covered will include how the council is structured, the role and responsibilities of elected representatives, the skills required, anticipated time commitments and meeting schedules and an overview of the nomination and election processes.
+A presentation on standing for the council will be given at Level 16, Wellington City Council offices at 113 The Terrace at 10am on 15 July 2025.
+The presentation will be livestreamed and available for viewing on the Council website.
+Items to be covered will include how the Council is structured, the role and responsibilities of elected representatives, the skills required, anticipated time commitments and meeting schedules and an overview of the nomination and election processes.

-For further information please contact Jennifer Parker on O21564843 or election@wcc.govt.nz.
+For further information please contact Jennifer Parker on (O4) 499 4444 or election@wcc.govt.nz.